A New Paradigm For The Mall REIT Sector

 During the quarter, GGP acquired 9.3 million shares at an average price of about $21.19, investing $197 million.
 The company “firmly believes the stock at this price level represents an accretive investment opportunity for capital allocation activities”.
 GGP has $188 million remaining under the board authorized share repurchase plan.

 As noted above, historically there has been a feud with SPG and BAM arising from the Mills deal back in 2007.
-Given the comments from Donnelly (Wells Fargo) I concur that I don’t see SPG getting into the bidding war for GGP.
+Given the comments from Donnelly (Wells Fargo), I concur that I don’t see SPG getting into the bidding war for GGP.

-As Floris van Dijkum, with Boenning & Scattergood, writes,
+As Floris van Dijkum, with Boenning & Scattergood, writes:

 “…the $23 price should set a floor for GGP shares.
 In order to be successful, though, an investor would have to bid at least $30 per share, in our opinion.”